darrylssi/OctoPlanner/README.md

 - `identityprovider/` - The Identity Provider (IdP) is built with Spring Boot, and uses gRPC to communicate with other modules.
 The IdP is where we will store user information (such as usernames, passwords, names, ids, etc.).
 - `portfolio/` - The Portfolio module is another fully fledged Java application running Spring Boot.
 It also uses gRPC to communicate with other modules.

+Both the Portfolio and IdentityProvider modules generally follow a Model-View-Controller structure.
+Both have `model` and `controller` subfolders, as well as utilising `authentication`, `utils`, and `service` packages.
+The Portfolio module also has a `customthymeleaf` subfolder to allow us to access certain features of the utilities from the thymeleaf front-end.

+## Running on the VM
+Commits to dev and tagged commits to master deploy to the VM, accessible at https://csse-s302g8.canterbury.ac.nz/test/portfolio/ and https://csse-s302g8.canterbury.ac.nz/prod/portfolio respectively.
+They use the MariaDB database.
+More information on this topic, including how to access it, can be found here: https://eng-git.canterbury.ac.nz/seng302-2022/team-800/-/wikis/Working-with-the-VM.

 ## How to run locally
 The project can be run from the terminal.
 Otherwise, the project must be imported into an IDE that supports Gradle, such as IntelliJ.
 The steps for importing and setting up the project in both cases are given below.
-When running locally like this, the application uses H2 in-memory database.
+When running locally like this, the application uses two H2 in-memory databases (one each for portfolio and IDP).

 ### Importing into IntelliJ
 Importing into IntelliJ takes the following steps: